 Some employers prefer to filter candidates through application questionnaires and tests, while others look to the information on the candidate’s CV.
 Depending on the position and requirements, recruiters should decide upon baseline qualifications before shortlisting applicants.

 During this process of screening resumes, recruiters should be careful of unconscious bias towards applicants’ race, gender, and sexual orientation.
-Consider a blind CV policy to avoid name, appearance, and age discrimination.
+In order to avoid name, age, and appearance discrimination, consider a blind CV policy.

 How to conduct an interview?
 The most important elements to remember are professionalism, friendliness, and candidate research.
 Background appearance and environment are especially important during online interviews.